 Mode shift projects, such as the addition of sidewalks, bike lanes, and other complete streets elements, can encourage people to leave their cars and switch to active transportation and transit.
 These types of projects provide a plethora of benefits including individual health, neighborhood beautification, and regional environmental benefits.
-This measure looks to implement projects across the region.
+This measure would implement mode shift projects across the region.
 This measure would prioritize these efforts in LIDACs but would be applicable to any of the region's 60 cities and towns.

-Some projects that are likely to be undertaken include Manchester's Downtown Manchester Improvements Project, a project still in its concept development phase that could include a road diet, roundabouts, cycle track, and public space, New Britain's Myrtle Street Improvements, a corridor in which significant community development investment is planned but which is lacking complete streets infrastructure, and Middletown's Complete Streets Initiative Master Plan 2023 which highlights proposed multi-use trails, recommended bike routes and priority bike routes.
+Some projects may be undertaken include Manchester's Downtown Manchester Improvements Project, a project still in its concept development phase that could include a road diet, roundabouts, cycle track, and public space, New Britain's Myrtle Street Improvements, a corridor in which significant community development investment is planned but which is lacking complete streets infrastructure, and Middletown's Complete Streets Initiative Master Plan 2023 which highlights proposed multi-use trails, recommended bike routes and priority bike routes.
 Also significantly, these projects are aligned with the State's recent new complete streets design criteria, which builds upon the State's existing complete streets policy.
-This measure is highlighted in a number of recent planning documents including CRCOG's Metropolitan Transportation Plan, 2023 - 2050 and CT DEEP's 1990 - 2021 Connecticut Greenhouse Gas Emissions Inventory.
+Progress Metrics

 - Number of projects

 - Miles of trails/bike routes installed

 - Number of automobile-pedestrian crashes

-- Before vs. after annual average daily traffic (AADT)
+- Before vs. after AADT